xonsh/xonsh/news/fix_python_only_completion.rst

 **Fixed:**

-* completion: Fixed exception when in python-only completion context (#5632).
+* completer: Fixed exception when in python-only completion context (#5632).

 **Security:**